Where to Start in the Shooting Horse Discipline

 Getting started shouldn’t feel confusing or intimidating.
 The National Shooting Horse Association provides a clear, horse-first path into the shooting horse discipline—whether you have an instructor, train with friends, or are figuring things out on your own.

 NaSHA is not a competition or sanctioning body.
 Our role is intentionally supportive.
-We work alongside clubs, instructors, and competition organizations by offering horse-first training frameworks, rider progression tools, clinics, and educational resources that are either freely available or included with a low-cost membership.
-These materials are designed to complement—not replace—experienced instruction and to provide additional clarity and support when access to teaching is limited.
+We work alongside clubs, instructors, and competition organizations by offering horse-first training frameworks, rider progression tools, clinics, and educational resources.

 Extra Support for Members: Video Review & Training Help